asamy/ksm/README.md

 ## Requirements

-An Intel processor that supports VMFUNC (for EPTP switching) and #VE.
-Usually Broadwell or better.
+- An Intel processor that supports VMFUNC (for EPTP switching) and #VE.
+Usually Broadwell or newer.
 Haswell may partially support the features (#VE only IIRC).

-## Compilation

-Simply use whatever Visual Studio version with a proper DDK and compile.
-Currently, the Makefile is just a stub
-as I am too lazy to implement stuff for it, feel free to provide a pull request and/or patch via e-mail.
+- Microsoft compiler (CL).
+VS 2015 prefered.
+Others are not currently supported.

 ## Unsupported features (hardware, etc.)